-- Federal funds are not used to supplant other funding. - If the individual is attending an educational program through a provider on the ETPL, the individual has attempted to secure federal assistance (not including loans), such as the Pell Grant, and the funds are either not available or the individual was not eligible for the funds. - The costs are associated with the SNAP E&T program engagement. - The payment is made directly to the provider and not as a reimbursement to the program participant.
+- If the individual is attending an educational program through a provider on the ETPL, the individual has attempted to secure federal assistance (not including loans), such as the Pell Grant, and the funds are either not available or the individual was not eligible for the funds. - The costs are associated with the SNAP E&T program engagement. - The payment is made directly to the provider and not as a reimbursement to the program participant.